Ceelog/phpdoc-en/src/ref/filesystem.md

 > ignored whereas "bar =" is parsed and added with an empty value.
 For
 > example, MySQL has a "no-auto-rehash" setting in `my.cnf` that does
 > not take a value, so it is ignored.

+> **Note**:
+>
+> ini files are generally treated as plain text by web servers and thus
+> served to browsers if requested.
+That means for security you must
+> either keep your ini files outside of your docroot or reconfigure your
+> web server to not serve them.
+Failure to do either of those may
+> introduce a security risk.

 ### See Also